Stage 5 reading - Analysing characters

 - UnT11: interprets symbolism in text, providing evidence to justify interpretation (comprehension); analyses the cumulative impact of use of language features and vocabulary across texts (comprehension)

 The relevant NAPLAN item descriptors are included in the resource, available for download on this page.

 Full task descriptions are included in the resource, available for download on this page.

 Students articulate predicted thoughts and ideas for characters.

-Students identify voice and the techniques authors use to distinguish between voice in texts.
+Students identify voice, and the techniques authors use to distinguish voice, in texts.

 Identify and infer character traits

 Students identify and infer character traits from text excerpts.